BIG BOOK TRUDGE BBSS MEETING

 To keep the sharing focused on the step being studied please limit your share to your experience with the step we are studying.

-Any history of your experience before doing the steps in Big Book Step Study should be confined only to how it relates to tonight's reading and the step being studied.
+Any history of your experience before doing the steps in Big Book Step Study should be confined to how it relates to tonight's reading and the step being studied.

 Remember that Central Service suggests that all speakers make every effort to deliver their message without the use of profanity or off-color material.